 14er Hiking Use Estimates

-Natural resource impacts in the fragile alpine tundra environment stemming from the lack of properly designed and constructed summit trails on the 14ers led to CFI’s founding back in 1994.
+Natural resource impacts in the fragile alpine tundra environment, stemming from the lack of properly designed and constructed summit trails on the 14ers, led to CFI’s founding back in 1994.
 Our “14er Report Card” released in 2015 showed the need for $24 million to build out and improve the summit trail network.
-Better understanding hiking use levels, dispersal over the climbing season and changes over time are important factors in determining the link between hiking use and changing on-the-ground condition of natural surface summit trails.
+Better understanding hiking use levels, dispersal over the climbing season, and changes over time are important factors in determining the link between hiking use and changing on-the-ground conditions of natural surface summit trails.

 Special thanks goes out to Emily Barnes, CFI’s 2016 summer CLIMB intern, who performed the analysis for this study and assisted in placing and dowloading trail counters this summer.